How Do Digital Key Management Solutions Support GDPR Compliance? Startup House 2025

 - ISO 27001: Requires formal controls for access, audit logs, user management, incident response

-- DORA (Digital Operational Resilience Act – EU): For finance-related platforms, requires robust ICT risk management, continuity, logging, and vendor oversight
+- DORA (Digital Operational Resilience Act – EU): Introduced by the European Union, DORA applies to finance-related platforms and requires robust ICT risk management, continuity, logging, and vendor oversight to ensure the protection of EU citizens' data.

 🧠 Example: Privacy-First Feature Set